 Springers can suffer from a painful inflammation of the long bones in the legs called Eosinophilic Panosteitis.
 It usually starts around six to ten months of age and shifts from leg to leg.
 Diagnoses can be made on examination and X-ray.
 It usually causes no permanent damage but does require pain medication.
 Rehabilitation exercises may also be required.

 Several neurological diseases can afflict Springers.
 Symptoms include seizures, imbalance, tremors, weakness or excessive sleeping.
 If you notice any of these signs, please seek immediate veterinary care.

-Also known as Springer Rage is a dangerous form of dominance aggression that is thought to be a form of epilepsy.
+Also known as Springer Rage, this is a dangerous form of dominance aggression that is thought to be a form of epilepsy.
 Springers with this condition will have sudden and unexpected episodes of extreme aggression which can happen without a specific trigger.
-After the incident, the dog is completely unaware of what has happened and has no recollection to what they have done.
+After the incident, the dog is completely unaware of what has happened and has no recollection as to what they have done.

 Affected dogs may respond to anti-seizure medications but should never be used for breeding.

 Both forms can make your pet uncomfortable and itchy, and skin infections are more likely to occur.
-It can make affect pets smelly and unattractive.
-Underlying risk factors include Hypothyroidism, allergies, Cushing’s disease, amongst others.
+Underlying risk factors include Hypothyroidism, allergies, and Cushing’s disease, amongst others.

 Auto-immune skin disease